WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

       1. The text string "expires" to the integer value of `expires`.
       1. The text string "headers" to the CBOR representation ({{cbor-representation}}) of `exchange`'s headers.
+1. If `certUrl` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `certSha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".

+   Note that this intentionally differs from TLS 1.3, which signs the entire certificate chain in its Certificate Verify (Section 4.4.3 of
+   {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
-1. If `signature` is `message`'s signature by `main-certificate`'s public key using `signing-alg`, return "potentially-valid" with `exchange` and whichever is present of `certificate-chain` or `ed25519Key`.
+1. If `signature` is `message`'s signature by `publicKey` using `signing-alg`, return "potentially-valid" with `exchange` and whichever is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".

 Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
 Similarly, if